-Delivering fast results at scale: a closer look at unsupervised anomaly detection techniques
+Delivering fast results at scale: a closer look at unsupervised machine learning anomaly detection techniques

 In this final installment of our three-part series, let’s recap our previous discussions of anomalies – what they are and why we need to find them.
 Our starting point was that every business has many metrics which they record and analyze.
 Each of these business metrics takes the form of a time series of data, and each time series has a normal baseline of behavior.
 For some metrics, it may be some sort of seasonal pattern, while others will be distributed tightly around some nominal value.
 If a data point deviates outside the usual range expected for that metric at that point in time, that data point is considered an anomaly.